AlexanderAA/websocket-transport/README.md

 Depends on:
 -----------
- * Reconnecting websocket by Joe Walnes
+ * Reconnecting websocket by Joe Walnes, https://github.com/joewalnes/reconnecting-websocket
  * Built for Angularjs, but can be used with other libraries

 Features: